FarmDyn/documentation/docs/template/labour.md

                                 v_stableShareCost(stables,t,nCur) * p_stableLab(stables,m) );
 ```

-A similar equation exists for crops, however, crop labour need is
-differentiated here by state of nature in the partial stochastic
-version.
-The parameter *p\_cropLab* defines the labour hours per hectare
-and month for each crop.
-In addition, the parameters *p\_manDistLab* and
-*p\_syntDistLab* multiplied by the *N type* applied to each crop are
-added to the overall crop labour demand for the application of synthetic
+A similar equation exists for crops.
+The parameter *p\_cropLab* defines the labour hours per hectare and month for each crop.
+In addition, the parameters *p\_manDistLab* and *p\_syntDistLab* multiplied by the *N type* applied to each crop are added to the overall crop labour demand for the application of synthetic fertiliser and manure:
-and manure:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /labCropSM_\(tCur.*?\$/ /;/)
 ```GAMS